What Personal Protective Equipment (PPE) is needed to participate in this event?

 Personal protective equipment (PPE) is a must for working within any scenario at the site.
 People in street clothes or without helmets/gloves/etc as shown below are limited to paved roads only.
 If you are working in/near a scenario, you must wear ALL the equipment shown below.
 Compliance with these personal protective equipment rules are mandatory - it is standard practice for US&R environments.

 - Helmet (we have some to borrow.
-Hard hats are okay.
-Or you can purchase your own)
+Hard hats are okay.)

 - Ear protection (We'll supply these)

 - Long sleeve shirt

 - Long pants (army surplus stores sell cargo/emt pants)

 - Additional protective padding is optional (knees, elbows)

 On Site Safety Comes First